Valdorff/rp-thoughts/rpl_staking/readme.md

 - Below threshold -- these folks are below the threshold under both systems
 - Insensitive bulls -- these folks hold significant RPL at 0% yield
   - Defined as holding at least 5% nETH of RPL liquid on their node/withdrawal wallets
+    - This includes RPL over 150% bonded ETH, as it can be immediately withdrawn
   - Note: I'm undercounting these.
 People can and do hold RPL in wallets other than node and withdrawal address, which are the only places I look
 - Rewards increase -- these folks are incentivized more with the proposal